I Feed You My Love

 "I Feed You My Love" is a song recorded by Norwegian singer Margaret Berger.
 The song was written by Karin Park and MachoPsycho and produced by MachoPsycho.
 It is best known as Norway's entry to the Eurovision Song Contest 2013 held in Malmö, Sweden.
 The song competed in the second semi-final on 16 May 2013 and qualified for a spot in the final on 18 May 2013.
-In the final the song received the top score of 12 points from three countries (Denmark, Sweden, Finland), and finished fourth overall with a total score of 191 points, Norway's highest placing in the contest since their last victory in 2009, and their sixth best result ever.
+In the final, the song received the top score of 12 points from three countries (Denmark, Sweden, Finland), and finished fourth overall with a total score of 191 points.

-Since appearing on Eurovision, the song has charted on iTunes charts around Europe and the world, including Australia.

 Composition

 "I Feed You My Love" is an electronic and electropop song written in B minor and set in common time.
 The song has a sparse arrangement over lush strings and starts with a dark electroclash riff that contrasts with Berger’s delicate vocals.
 The introduction of drums halfway through the first verse and synthesized strings during the chorus help provide build.
 According to lyricist Karin Park, the song is "about having the courage and strength to do what you want".